Meadowlion/LM_ToolKit/README.md

 and

-ONT's GPU Based Guppy Required (needs to be installed from ONT).
+ONT's GPU Based Guppy Required (needs to be installed from ONT) version 4.2.2 recommended.